 Finally, if you have been searching for an inexpensive stick-like streaming media box with native support of modern streaming services, then the Amazon Fire TV Stick Lite will be right up your alley.
 Fairly compact and simple in operation, it offers the functionality of a more expensive streaming box while maintaining the low cost.

 What Is a Streaming Media Player?

-An up-to-date media player can turn your TV into a multifunctional digital device and greatly expand your options for viewing high-quality media content, whether you watch it on online or use external storage.
-Aside from that, it provides access to all and every Internet application available, as well as social networks, video streaming websites and 3D games.
-The advantage of streaming media players is that they can be used with most modern TV models including some of the oldest, making a great alternative to expensive consoles.
-So, if buying a new smart TV isn't on your priority list but you'd like to enhance your watching experience, getting a streaming media player can be a solution.
-In this review, you can find the five most popular streaming media players that can boost the capabilities of your TV and/or bring to life some of the older LCD and LED monitors without multimedia features.
+An up-to-date media player can turn your TV into a multifunctional digital device and greatly expand your options for viewing high-quality media content, whether you watch it online or use an external storage device.
+Aside from that, it provides access to just about every Internet streaming application available, as well as to social networks, video streaming websites, and 3D games.
+The main advantage of streaming media players is that they can be used with most modern TV models including some of the oldest ones, making a great alternative to expensive consoles.
+So, if buying a new smart TV isn't your priority at the moment but you'd like to enhance your watching experience, getting a streaming media player can be a solution.
+For this review, we've handpicked five of the most popular streaming media players available on the market so you can compare them and choose the one that best fits your needs.
+With one of these devices, you're to bring to life even some of the older LCD and LED monitors without multimedia features.

 If you are looking for a portable device to fill in for a PC by connecting to a monitor or a TV set, we recommend taking a look at our picks of mini PCs or microPC sticks.